weaveworks/weave/site/kubernetes/kube-addon.md

         - name: EXTRA_ARGS
           value: --log-level=debug
 ```

+You may also set the `--log-level` flag to `warning` or `error` if you
+prefer to only log exceptional conditions.

 Many Kubernetes network issues occur at a higher level than Weave Net.
 The [Kubernetes Service Debugging Guide]